 If early help is appropriate, the case will be kept under constant review.
 If the pupil's situation does not improve, a referral will be considered.
-All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept securely on the MyConcern platform.
+All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing using the My Concern systems for each school.